Shahzaibalikhawaja/Shahzaibalikhawaja/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Backend Developer.<br>🌱 I’m currently learning Cloud Engineering.<br>⚡ I have done Bachelors in Mechatronics Engineering.
+🔭 I’m currently working as a Backend Developer.⚡ I have done Bachelors in Mechatronics Engineering.

 ## 🌐 Socials: